Rainymood/rainymood.github.io/_posts/2019-07-26-makers-vs-manager.md

   - update
 ---

 It's well known that programmers dislike meetings... *a lot*.
-But have you ever wondered why programmers dislike meetings so much?
+But have you ever wondered why programmers dislike meetings so much compared to other people?
 The answer is simple but obvious once pointed out: meetings are more costly to them.

 I'm sure many programmers can relate to this comic.